netlify/edge-functions-examples/pages/transform/README.md

 # About this example

-- links to the edge handler files used
+- links to the edge function files used
 - link to the deployed example
 - DTN button for this entire repo